danieledellacioppa/CallCapture/README.md

 ## Features

 - Record incoming and outgoing phone calls
+  * Learn how to access and record audio from the device's microphone and speaker
+        + To record phone calls, you'll need to access the audio input and output streams on the device.
+You can do this using the Android AudioRecord and AudioTrack classes, which allow you to capture audio data from the microphone and play it back through the speaker.
+You'll need to learn how to use these classes to capture and save audio data to a file.
 - Save recordings in various formats, including AAC, AMR, and WAV
 - Rename and delete recordings from within the app
 - Share recordings via email, messaging, or other apps